Hollande Fixative

 APPLICATION:

-Newcomer Supply Hollande Fixative, a ready-to-use picric acid based fixative with an added copper acetate component, provides excellent morphology preservation, increased nuclear and sub-cellular detail while stabilizing red blood cell membranes.
+Newcomer Supply Hollande Fixative, a ready-to-use picric acid based fixative with a copper acetate component that provides excellent morphology preservation, increased nuclear and sub-cellular detail while stabilizing red blood cell membranes.
 Hollande Fixative is recommended for gastrointestinal tract biopsies and endocrine tissue.

 METHOD:

-• Small Biopsies: A minimum of 1 hour is recommended.
+• Small Biopsies: A minimum of 1 hour.

 Solutions: All solutions are manufactured by Newcomer Supply, Inc.